idris-lang/Idris-dev/CONTRIBUTING.md

 ## Contributing to the default libraries.

-`Idris` ships with a set of packages in `libs/` that is provided as a default library.
+Idris ships with a set of packages in `libs/` that is provided as a default library.
 These packages should not be seen as the *standard* as when working with dependent types we do not necessarily know how best to work with dependent types.
-These packages offer functionality that can be built on top of when constructing `Idris` programs.
+These packages offer functionality that can be built on top of when constructing Idris programs.

 One major point to make is that everything in prelude will be imported automatically, unless given the `--noprelude` option.
-A central idea within the `Idris` Community is that what counts as `Idris` is: **the compiler plus the Standard Prelude**.
+A central idea within the Idris Community is that what counts as Idris is: **the compiler plus the Standard Prelude**.
 Other libraries (base, effects, etc) are still part of the distribution, but not necessarily standard.

-As `Idris` is still being developed we are open to suggestions and changes that make improvements to these default packages.
+As Idris is still being developed we are open to suggestions and changes that make improvements to these default packages.
-Major changes to the library (or `Idris` itself) should ideally be discussed first through the projects official channels of communication i.e. the mailing list, github wiki, or IRC, or as a [Dragon Egg](https://github.com/idris-lang/Idris-dev/wiki/Feature-proposals).
+Major changes to the library (or Idris itself) should ideally be discussed first through the projects official channels of communication i.e. the mailing list, github wiki, or IRC, or as a [Dragon Egg](https://github.com/idris-lang/Idris-dev/wiki/Feature-proposals).
-Developers then seeking to add content to `Idris`s prelude and default library, should do so through a PR where more discussion's and refinements can be made.
+Developers then seeking to add content to Idriss prelude and default library, should do so through a PR where more discussion's and refinements can be made.

 We do not want you wasting your time nor duplicating somebody's work!